romanchaa997/Audityzer/project-verification-report.md

 ## Summary

-This report outlines the verification process for the web3-security-test-kit, which is a testing framework for web3 applications.
+This report outlines the verification process for the Audityzer, which is a testing framework for web3 applications.
 The project provides tools for testing wallet connections, transactions, and other web3 interactions.

 ## Issues Found and Fixed